ysoh880710/How_core_thread_CPU_mode_works/README.md

 # How [threads](https://en.wikipedia.org/wiki/Thread_(computing)) works

-- **I will try to minimize the number of topics, or avoid mentioning related topics if I can explain without them, because more topics make more difficult to understand.**
+- **I will try to minimize the number of topics, or avoid mentioning some related topics if I can explain without them, because more topics make more difficult to understand.**

 - **I will try to summarize each topic in my word as simple as possible.
 However, please correct me if it is wrong.**